Christopher M. Allport Executive Producer / Composer / Director

 With such passion for both music and film — reaching back into cinema’s early beginnings — Allport broadly opines that film can’t exist without music and people don’t want to experience music without film.
 Therefore, the two are forever intertwined.
 If you think about it, there really couldn’t be a more graceful marriage!

 Allport wrote and directed Emily or Oscar — a movie musical, which is a bit of a love letter to old Hollywood and its United Artists founders, Mary Pickford, Douglas Fairbanks, D.W.
-Griffith, and of course, Charlie Chaplain.
+Griffith, and of course, Charlie Chaplin.
 Some of the film’s stars include Susan Boyd Joyce (Happy Days) and Golden Globe winner Susan Blakely.

 Nestled in between chapters on Quentin Tarantino and Collin Hanks, Mr. Allport is thrilled to have his life’s work chronicled in music journalist and rock-n-roll author Harvey Kubernik’s recent book Docs that Rock; Music that Matters.